UKCloud/documentation/articles/shared/shared-ref-windows-2016-templates.md

 - Windows 2016 is available for our compute services provided 2016 templates are used.
 However, VMware does not currently support Windows 2016 and we do not have a timescale for when this will be available.

-- The Guest OS Customisation feature in vCloud Director is available for Microsoft Windows Server 2016 (64-bit), however it is not officially supported by VMware.
+- The Guest OS Customisation feature is available for Microsoft Windows Server 2016 (64-bit), however it is not officially supported by VMware.

 - The templates have been built as OS type Windows Server 2012 (64-bit) -- see point above.